Cgoyal-Developer/Internship-Day5/Readme.md

-# Kubernetes App Deployment with Minikube (AWS EC2 Ubuntu)
+# Kubernetes App Deployment with Minikube

 ## 📌 Project Overview
 This project demonstrates deploying and managing applications in Kubernetes using **Minikube** on an AWS EC2 Ubuntu instance.